Liz has been practicing and teaching yoga for ten years. She lives and works on Deer Isle, a bridged island off the coast of Downeast Maine.

-Liz Leuthner founded Nama Yoga on the philosophy that anything is possible when there is an honest willingness to let go of old ideas, try something new ~ and have some fun along the way.
+Her classes are equal parts steadiness and lightheartedness.
+Liz founded Nama Yoga on the philosophy that when we let go of old ideas, try something new, and have some fun, anything is possible.

-Iyengar yoga emphasizes precise alignment and develops inner awareness through physical posture (asana) and breath control (pranayama).
+Iyengar yoga teaches precise alignment and develops inner awareness through physical posture (asana) and breath control (pranayama).
 The method is rooted in the ancient ashtanga (eight-limbed) philosophy of Patanjali’s Yoga Sutras, a set of aphorisms that frame a way of being in the world that is practical, experiential, devotional and personal.
 Only the world’s most knowledgeable, rigorously trained teachers earn Iyengar Yoga Certification.
-Read more about BKS Iyengar and Iyengar yoga here.
+(Read more about BKS Iyengar and Iyengar yoga here.)

-Liz is certified as a Yoga Therapist through the International Association of Yoga Therapists.
-IAYT is committed to advancing yoga therapy education, training, and research, and the professional development of its members.
-IAYT recognizes the rigorous training of Certified Iyengar Yoga Teachers (CIYT) and our aligned efforts to bring – safely! – the healing art and science of yoga to all people.
+Liz is also certified as a Yoga Therapist through the International Association of Yoga Therapists.
+IAYT advances yoga therapy education, training, and research, and supports the professional development of its members.
+IAYT recognizes the rigorous training of Iyengar Yoga Teachers and our aligned efforts to make available the healing art and science of yoga to all people.